tranvietphuoc/nvim/README.md

 to install all plugins of editor. `:q` to quit and open it again.

+You can config your settings in `user-config.lua` file

 ## Some basic keys mapping of this configuration.